Summary Guide for Environmental Scientists and Specialists, Including Health in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Environmental Scientists, Including Health in California is $80,683 annually, or $38.79 hourly.
+The median wage in 2016 for Environmental Scientists, Including Health in California was $80,683 annually, or $38.79 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Environmental Scientists generally receive excellent benefits, including health and life insurance, vacation, sick leave, and pension plans.